 ASK ask ask questions.
 There are so many answers out there.
 NO reason to reinvent the wheel

 What are your absolute favourite products or resources that you can’t live without in your business?

 I love my Treo, so I can check emails without being in the office.
-Earnware.com is our web based business center that I can’t live without.
+Earnware.com is our web-based business center that I can’t live without.
 I get my emails, phone, fax, and my entire office virtually anywhere I can get an internet connection.
-Every work at home mom needs fast internet, google.com to learn and a cell phone!
+Every work at home mom needs fast internet, Google to learn from, and a smartphone!

 How do you strive to achieve a work/life balance?